AmmeKo/Portfolio-Project/README.md

 ### Weather App Functionality
 The weather app was meant to display the current weather in a given location using data from openweathermap.org.
 However, it was not working properly as it was unable to gather the correct data from the API and display it.
 My task was to take the existing code and make it functional.
 I created a model for storing both the zip code and city name entered by the user.
 While in its current format, the data doesn't need to be stored and is cleared out at the end of each request, future versions of the app may choose to store location data in order to display multiple cities at once.
-The app currently relies on user input for location and gives priority to zip code over city name when requesting data from the openweathermap API.
+The app currently relies on user input for location and gives priority to zip code over city name when requesting data from the OpenWeatherMap API.

     def weather(request):